Iman Mutlaq

+She received a number of awards for her businesses, activism, and achievements in the finance industry, in addition to receiving multiple recognitions for her humanitarian efforts, such as being appointed as a UN goodwill Ambassador.

+Forbes named her one of the most powerful businesswomen in the Middle East, one of the top women leading top companies in the Middle East, and one of the 100 most powerful Arab businesswomen.

 Early life

-Mutlaq was born in Saudi Arabia.
-Following her father's death when she was six years old, she was raised by her mother.
-She sold arts and crafts at school when she was 14 years old to support her education.
+Mutlaq was born in 1966 in Al Khobar, Saudi Arabia.
+Until age 13, Mutlaq lived in Al Khobar, Saudi Arabia, with her mother and sister following her father's passing when she was six years old.
+Since her early days as a teenager, Mutlaq wanted to be a businesswoman, so she started her first business when she was only 14 years old.

-Family
+Personal life

 Mutlaq raised her two sons as a single mother after her divorce at the age of twenty four.

 Education

-Mutlaq received an MBA in finance from the New York Institute of Technology.
+Mutlaq received her bachelor's degree in business administration from Al-Ahliyya Amman University in Jordan.
+And In 2007, she received an MBA in Finance from the New York Institute of Technology.

 Career

 Mutlaq established her export-import business at the age of eighteen and then entered the financial industry at the age of 27 covering the regions of Middle East and North Africa.
 She is currently managing Jordan based Sigma Investments.

 She directs Ingot Consultation Bahrain, a financial services provider since 2015 focusing in the MENA region; and enables trading on global currencies and precious metals, and also helps clients reach foreign exchange markets.

 She is involved in angel investing in projects which enhance women's creativity and ideas.
 She is also targeting applications for mobile devices through her startup, Dreamtech since 2015.